 The association charges you a fixed amount for condos and takes care of the external repairs, including snow removal, yard work, and other exterior maintenance.

-Like said earlier, condos also appreciate.
+As said earlier, condos are also appreciated.
 So what you buy now would be sold for a higher price in the future.
 And if you rent it out, you would earn more in terms of monthly rentals.

 Single-family homes also follow the same trend.
 Their rentals are comparatively higher and receive higher price appreciation over the period.

 With every good, there’s something terrible.
 And so is the matter of investing in condos.
 So here, we have shared some very common drawbacks of investing in condos.

 It is a fixed fee, which means you would have to pay it even if you don’t live in it.
 Then the fees are set by the condo association and vastly depend on the locality.
 These charges could range from a few hundred dollars to thousands.

 Unlike renting out a single-family house, renting a condo is complicated.
 Even when you own a condo, you still have to follow some restrictions set by the association.